 It’s sort of like learning a musical instrument and training your ear to comprehend what you’re hearing, then applying it to the transcript.

 Another thing is being able to follow a client’s specs of how they want things done in their transcript.
 It will vary from client to client.
 You need the ability to switch back and forth between clients and their individual specs.

 Third, I can’t stress enough how important grammar and punctuation are.
 You will need to be excellent at this… period.

 How would someone know legal transcription ISN'T right for them?

-Legal transcription isn’t for the person that is not disciplined, especially if you work at home.
-You will need to work instead of doing laundry, housekeeping, running errands, etc. It’s so easy to get sidetracked with all that.
+Legal transcription isn't for the person that is not disciplined, especially if you work at home.
+You will need to work instead of doing laundry, housekeeping, running errands, etc. It’s so easy to get sidetracked by all that.